This beginners guide to kayaking is a decade of paddling experience condensed into the top 10 tips I wish I knew when I was starting out.

 - Just do it!
+This may seem like an odd thing to put into a beginners guide to kayaking, but I see a lot of people who ‘can’t be bothered’.
 It is really important to make the decision to go kayaking and follow through with it.
 It is easy to feel a bit overwhelmed and make excuses for not getting out there.
 However, once you get out on the water, it is such a glorious experience, you will wonder why you hesitated.

 - Don’t go it alone.
 Don’t get me wrong, I love kayaking alone, but it can be a little scary for a total newbie.
 If you don’t know someone you can go with, don’t worry, there are still options available to you.
 You can go with a kayaking group – there are many groups out there that cater to recreational kayakers, not just pros.
 You can get a lesson or you can go with a tour group for a day or half day.
 Once you feel comfortable on the water, you might find you love the freedom and peace of solo kayaking, like I do.